 Having helped a lot of students, we have a pretty good idea of what kinds of things get in the way of having an enjoyable and successful university experience as well as what things contribute to a positive experience.

-Whether or not you are coming straight from high school, or returning to study after a longer absence, we realise that coming to university is about taking a very big step in your life.
+Whether or not you are coming straight from high school, or returning to study after a longer absence, we realise that coming to university is a very big step in your life.
 For some of you, it has meant leaving your home, family and country to come and study in Australia.
 For others, you are the first person in your family to study at university and it is all a bit of a mystery.

 As a result, we know that you are probably a mixed bag of emotions right now: excitement, trepidation, exhaustion, optimism, frustration, surprise, relief, worry.

-This guide is all about the things you can do to get off the best start possible, as well as being an introduction to the many services that are available to you, should difficult times arise.
+This guide is all about the practical things you can do to get off the best start possible, as well as being an introduction to the many services that are available to you, should difficult times arise.

 We’ve broken the guide into sections so it is easier to digest and so you can take a moment between sections to connect what you are reading to your own experience.
 If you bookmark any individual section, you can revisit it later and resume your reading, as each section contains links to all others.